Laboratorio-de-Pedometria/mapbiomas-soc/doc/01a-process-febr-data-time.md

 source survey report.
 For the remaining 1,869 events, we attempted to attribute a sampling date based on the year of publication of the source survey report, but this only worked for 157 events because they belonged to a survey report published after 1984.
-For the remaining 1,712 events, we set the year of sampling to 1948.
-After this process, we ended up with 14,043 events with a sampling date.
+For the remaining 1,712 events, we set the year of sampling to an arbitrarily low value, and this approach is intended solely for visualization purposes.